 The list is never ending!
 Dr. Megan Smith has been a role model for me since day one, and she has continued to mentor me.
 Her passion for her work and commitment to students is unmatched.
 She is the person who sparked my love for research.
 Dr. Brumage believed in me enough to let me design and conduct a research project based on my specific interest.
 His energy and dedication in the field of adverse childhood experiences inspires my drive.
 Dr. Danielle Davidov has afforded me great opportunities to do unique qualitative research and is a fabulous mentor and teacher.
 Scot McIntosh has been a support system I never knew I could have in college.
 He is always there!
-I could go on for days.
+He is my cheerleader on my roughest days, never failing to believe in me.
+Lastly, Dr. Alfgeir Kristjansson has been invested in my journey for a long time.
+He provides me with advice on my career trajectory and pushes me to be a better researcher.
 The faculty here are supportive and understanding.
-They let you grow into who you want to be.
+They show you that you can and will become the professional you want to be.

 What would you tell future students about WVU and the School of Public Health?